Chemotherapy (say: kee-moe-THER-ah-pee) is the use of medicines to treat cancer.

 Just as you can get other medicines by taking a pill or getting a shot, there are several ways to get chemo.
 A doctor called an oncologist (say: on-KAH-leh-jist) will make the decision about which type of chemo is best for the patient.

 A person might take a pill or liquid or get an injection (shot).
 Another way of giving chemo is through an IV line, which is short for an intravenous (say: in-truh-VEE-nus) line.

 An IV line is a tiny tube that's put into a vein through someone's skin, usually on the arm.
 The IV line is attached to a bag or pump that holds the medicine.
 The chemo medicine flows from the bag or pump into the vein, which puts the medicine into the blood.
 Once the medicine is in the blood, it can travel through the body and attack cancer cells.

-Sometimes doctors will insert a permanent IV line into a larger vein in the upper chest.
-This type of IV line is also called a catheter (say: KA-thuh-tur).
-It allows a person to get chemo and other medicines easily without having to get a needle in the arm each time.
-Although it's called permanent, this type of catheter only stays in place until the person is finished with cancer treatments.
+Sometimes doctors will put a larger IV line into a larger vein in the upper chest.
+This lets a person to get chemo and other medicines easily without having to get a needle in the arm each time.

 What's Chemo Like?